 The next step is not only to find out what visitors are doing but track their actions while on your site.
 If the goal of your advertising is to get people to sign up to your email list, then you want to know whether that’s what they do when they arrive.

 Tracking who is doing what can be a challenge.
 But there is ready-made software like HubSpot will do it all for you, telling you where people came from and what they decided to do while using your site.
-The tracking software is mostly anonymous and based on cookies.

 Step 3: Get Personally Identifiable Information